frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/reports.md

 <!-- add-breadcrumbs -->
 # Reports

-You can also click on the Reports text on the sidebar (left) to see tabulated records
+You can click on the Reports text on the sidebar (left) to see tabulated records.

 <img class="screenshot" alt="Report" src="/docs/assets/img/report.png">